rakshitha-reddyk/CodeMentor_AI/README.md

 # CodeMentor AI 🚀

 CodeMentor AI is an AI-powered coding education platform designed to help students learn programming in an interactive and modern way.
-It provides a VS Code–like learning experience with lessons, AI mentor simulation, and a clean dashboard UI.
+It provides learning experience with lessons, AI mentor simulation, and a clean dashboard UI.

 ---